-His eyes sparkled like royal topaz and a bright white grin broke across his face, ” it’s ok, I’ve got it all under control.
+“Ouch!
+What was that for!?”
+Doouge loudly snapped.
+Persephone regretted her action as soon as footsteps sounded in the hallway.
+“You need to get out of here!
+How did you even get in here?”
+She could see the young boy hanging in the gallows for visiting a princess at this time of night.
+His eyes sparkled and a bright white grin broke across his face, ” It’s ok, I’ve got it all under control.
 My father is standing outside and keeping guard.
 I have something to show you.
 If you can keep quiet, come with me.”

+He jumped down from her bed, and motioned for her to follow.
+She spoke no words but slid out of the bed with ease.
+For some reason he went to a corner and began inspecting the floor.
 “What on earth are you doing?”
 She growled at him, still groggy from sleep.
-He shot her a glance that she assumed meant, I thought you said you’d be quiet.
+He shot her a glance that meant, I thought you said you’d be quiet.
 She merely nodded and let him continue picking the stones of her floor.
-Suddenly he seemed to find the right stone as he sighed happily and tapped it three times.
+He seemed to find the right spot as he sighed happily and tapped it three times.
 The floor began to fall away, leaving a hole large enough for a decent sized man to fit in.
 Almost as though sensing the princess’s desire to scream, Doouge took her hand and pulled her to his chest, plunging into the hole.
 The hole closed just as they fell through and prevented any noises from being heard.

 They tumbled down a long tunnel, Persephone screaming and the young knight laughing hysterically.
 There was a soft glow growing brighter towards the end of the fall and twigs and roots began snapping at their clothes as they moved towards the light.
 The two rolled out of a bush and Persephone suddenly realized where they were.

 They had made it to the old doctor’s home; a small cottage surrounded in flowers that seemed to bloom too big for their stalks, herbs that made the air aromatic when touched, and abundant fruits and vegetables.
 The whole atmosphere changed, suddenly the marriage seemed years away and all that mattered was the sweet woman that the princess had grown very fond of in the weeks leading up to her current visit.

 To Be Continued….